Jammy2211/PyAutoGalaxy/paper/paper.md

 irregulars.
-Today, by analysing millions of galaxies with advanced image processing techniques Astronomers have expanded on this picture and revealed the rich diversity of galaxy morphology both in the nearby and distant Universe. `PyAutoGalaxy` is an open-source Python 3.6+ package for analysing the morphologies and structures of large galaxy samples, with core features including fully automated Bayesian model-fitting of galaxy two-dimensional surface brightness profiles, support for imaging and interferometer datasets and comprehensive tools for simulating galaxy images.
+Today, by analysing millions of galaxies with advanced image processing techniques Astronomers have expanded on this picture and revealed the rich diversity of galaxy morphology both in the nearby and distant Universe. `PyAutoGalaxy` is an open-source Python 3.6+ package for analysing the morphologies and structures of large multi-wavelength galaxy samples, with core features including fully automated Bayesian model-fitting of galaxy two-dimensional surface brightness profiles, support for imaging and interferometer datasets and comprehensive tools for simulating galaxy images.
 The software places a focus on **big data** analysis, including support for hierarchical models that simultaneously fit thousands of galaxies, massively parallel model-fitting and an SQLite3 database that allows large suites of modeling results to be loaded, queried and analysed.
 Accompanying `PyAutoGalaxy` is the [autogalaxy workspace](https://github.com/Jammy2211/autogalaxy_workspace), which includes example scripts,